 Whatever the circumstances I provide a caring and productive counselling service gaining trust and a therapeutic relationship in which you will feel emotionally supported while you explore whatever issues you want to bring to your sessions.

-I am able to offer walk and talk therapy sessions to adult clients, if appropriate for your therapy needs.
-This option can be useful when working with certain phobias.
+I am also able to offer adults walk and talk therapy sessions from the safety of your own home if appropriate for your therapy needs.
+This option can be useful when working with certain phobias

 Training, qualifications & experience